Inside NOFILTER-NFEXEC: A Deep Dive into WFP Implementation and BOF OPSEC Engineering

 BeaconOutput. - Cleanup.
 When

 go()returns, CoffeeLdr frees the allocated RWX memory.
 The BOF code no longer exists in the process.
 Output is sent to the C2 server.
-Unlike traditional post-exploitation modules that spawn a new process, a BOF runs as a function call within the existing process — no new process creation, no new thread visible to the OS.
-This makes BOFs attractive from an OPSEC perspective but also imposes strict constraints: no C runtime library (all CRT functions must be called through Dynamic Function Resolution, or DFR — a convention where you declareLIBRARY$Functionand the BOF loader resolves it at runtime), no static initialization, and careful memory management.
+Unlike traditional post-exploitation modules that spawn a new process, a BOF runs as an ordinary function call inside the agent.
+This is what makes BOFs attractive from an OPSEC perspective, but it also imposes strict constraints: no C runtime library (all CRT functions must be called through DFR), no static initialization, and careful memory management.

 Part 2: How NOFILTER Works